1. Organizations Should Have Clearly Defined Hiring Needs

-7. The Legal-Hiring Organizations that Make the Most Rapid Hiring Decisions Have the Best Chances of Capturing the Stars.
+7. The Legal-Hiring Organizations that Make the Most Rapid Hiring Decisions Have the Best Chances of Capturing the Stars

 We cannot emphasize this enough.
 The legal-hiring organizations that are able to make rapid decisions about the candidates they would like to hire are the ones most likely to attract the most desirable candidates.
 We do not know all the reasons why this is true, but it is a fact.
 Like most people, candidates appreciate being treated with respect and are attracted to the efficiency a prompt reply communicates.

-8. Legal-Hiring Organizations Should Be Accessible and "Open" After an Offer is Made.
+8. Legal-Hiring Organizations Should Be Accessible and "Open" After an Offer is Made

 A legal-hiring organization needs to be accessible to the candidate after an offer is made.
 The organization should never lose touch with a candidate after making an offer.
-Phone calls, letters, notes, and other signs that the legal-hiring organization is still interested will be remembered.
+Phone calls, letters, notes, and other signs that the legal-hiring organization is still interested in will be remembered.
 The legal-hiring organization should go out of its way in this regard.

 There are several simple things a legal-hiring organization can do to "hook" a candidate after an offer is made.
 One Los Angeles firm tells those it has extended an offer to that they are welcome to come back and ask the firm's attorneys more questions if they have any.
 The firm will pay the candidates' expenses if they wish to accept these return trips.
 These offers are made regardless of whether the attorneys live in California or distant states like New York or Florida.
 Though few attorneys have ever taken the firm up on this offer, a number of candidates have told us that this show of concern regarding their best interests wound up playing a role in their decisions to join that particular firm.
 Simple things like that can make a meaningful difference in a given candidate's decision to accept an offer.
 Another well-known Silicon Valley firm sends those it extends offers to elaborate gift baskets.
 Again, it is only a $200-$300 gesture, but it will be remembered.
-Sending out such a gift also keeps the candidate in touch with the legal-hiring organization.
+Sending out such a gift also keeps the candidate in touch with the legal hiring organization.
 It also communicates respect and a strong interest in the candidate's skills and experience.